hzwer/ICCV2019-LearningToPaint/README.md

 - [hzwer](https://github.com/hzwer)
 - [ak9250](https://github.com/ak9250)

 Also many thanks to [ctmakro](https://github.com/ctmakro/rl-painter) for inspiring this work.
+He also explored using greedy algorithm to generate paintings - [opencv_playground](https://github.com/ctmakro/opencv_playground).

 If you find this repository useful for your research, please cite the following paper:
 ```